vmalloc/waiting/README.rst

 TimeoutExpired exceptions, by default, don't tell you much about what didn't happen that you were expecting.
 To fix that, use the *waiting_for* argument::

+ >>> try:
- >>> wait(lambda : False, timeout_seconds=0, waiting_for="something that will never happen") #doctest: +ELLIPSIS
+ ...     wait(lambda : False, timeout_seconds=0, waiting_for="something that will never happen") #doctest: +ELLIPSIS
- Traceback (most recent call last):
+ ... except TimeoutExpired as e:
-    ...
+ ...     print(e)
- TimeoutExpired: Timeout of 0 seconds expired waiting for something that will never happen
+ Timeout of 0 seconds expired waiting for something that will never happen

 Exponential backoff is supported for the sleep interval::